 Music is an integral part of our lives that brings us closer and connects us.
-It’s a common language we all speak regardless of nationality, religion, race, or culture.
+It’s a common language we all speak regardless of age, nationality, religion, race, or culture.
 Music is also a lucrative form of business.
-People all around the world are streaming 5 trillion songs online and the music industry reached $15.7bn revenues in 2016.
+People all around the world are streaming 5 trillion songs online and the music industry reached $15.7bn in revenues in 2016.

 Having made significant contributions to the successful launch of the $MUSIC currency and the beta Musicoin platform, the members of the Musiconomi team have gathered a tremendous amount of feedback from the community that will form a basis for its future development and guide them on the mission of building a blockchain based music economy.

 The Musicoin Project provided an important testing ground for the concept of streaming music with integrated smart contracts on a blockchain.
 The Musicoin team was successful in demonstrating the feasibility and market appetite for such a platform.
 The next step was to develop a go-to-market strategy and solicit funding for the next stages of growth and development.

 It was subsequently decided that Musiconomi would be formed as a for-profit organization to secure funding for development of the applications, and the Musicoin Foundation would be formalized by Isaac Mao to focus on blockchain-specific issues including maintenance, security, and general improvement.

 Dan Phifer, Brian Byrne, Elio Di Iorio, David Werba and Jared Griego have since been moving to establish the Musiconomi Project which would build and promote an expanded music streaming platform that would engage a broader community of artists, users and entrepreneurial music enthusiasts that will bring a blockchain-based music system to the masses.